 Florida intestate laws will determine how the property is distributed if the decedent left no will.
 If a decedent is survived by a spouse, but all of his or her children and other descendants are either not living or descendants of both the decedent and the surviving spouse, the spouse will receive the entire probate estate.
 Interstate laws make provisions for spouses, descendants, parents, siblings and more remote relations to receive their due inheritance.
 If there are no surviving relations, the state of Florida will inherit the estate.

-Hiring a Probate Attorney on the Treasure Coast Florida
+Hiring A Probate Attorney On The Treasure Coast

-At Jon L Marin Attorney at Law, we understand that attempting to distribute a loved one’s assets according to their wishes can be a difficult task, but a Florida probate attorney can help you.
-With over 40 years of combined legal and business experience, Florida Probate Attorney on the Treasure Coast Jon L. Martin, is prepared to assist you with even the most difficult of probate legal matters.
+At Jon L. Martin, Attorney at Law, Mr. Martin understands that attempting to distribute a loved one’s assets according to their wishes can be a difficult task, especially when they resided in Florida and you are in another state.
+With over 40 years of combined legal and business experience, Jon L. Martin is prepared to assist you with even the most difficult of probate legal matters in Florida while you remain at home.
 For more information about options for your unique legal situation, complete a free case evaluation today!